Coastal Culture Trail

 For the dinner I pigged out on the melted camembert because, hey, I could cycle it off, before going lighter with a rather large lemon sole with an orange salad and fries, while my other half raided the buffet.
 We also shared a nice wine, taking a recommendation from the waiter.

 The hotel has been putting on events aimed at a younger crowd and a 90s night was in full swing when we were there, with people wandering about dressed like the Spice Girls!
-I peeked into the function room in the day time and it has a big floor-to-ceiling corner window.
+I peeked into the function room in the day time and it has a big floor-to-ceiling corner window, great for parties.

 The best bit?
 Grabbing some autumn rays on the suntrap balcony and watching the comings and goings on the beach.
 It’s not called The View for nothing.
 Many rooms have balconies and if you upgrade to a corner like we had you get extra room.
 The cafe/bar at street level also has sea views.